leapwallet/cosmos-node-setup/docs/juno.md

     ## END: Install Juno ##
     #######################

-    read -P 'A moniker is the node\'s moniker which is a name of your choosing.
+    read -P 'A moniker is a name of your choosing for your node.
 Enter the moniker: ' MONIKER junod init $MONIKER --chain-id juno-1

     curl https://share.blockpane.com/juno/phoenix/genesis.json > ~/.juno/config/genesis.json